SETA-PhuNguyen/vfoo2000/README.md

 - 👋 Hi, I’m @vfoo2000
 - 👀 I’m interested in food and animals!
 - 🌱 I’m currently learning web full-stack Javaweb!
-- 💞️ I'm looking for a company to work for a long time (at least 2 year)
+- 💞️ I'm looking for a company to work for a long time (at least 2 years)
 - 📫 You can contact me via gmail: vietphu2000@gmail.com or phone: 0365067070
 - 😄 Fun fact: I'm very good at drinking and party